Unmanic/unmanic-frontend/README.md

 # Unmanic Web frontend

-A simple tool for optimising your video library to a single, uniform format.
+A simple tool for optimising your file library to a single, uniform format.

 This project contains the frontend user interface for [Unmanic](https://github.com/Unmanic/unmanic).